manhofer/Line3D/README.txt

 Note: If you open this file in Meshlab (http://meshlab.sourceforge.net/) you should see a window which states "Post-Open Processing".
 You have to untick the option "Unify Duplicated Vertices" and klick OK.
-Then switch to "Wireframe", "Hidden Lines" or "Fltat Lines" modes and you should see a result.
+Then switch to "Wireframe", "Hidden Lines" or "Flat Lines" modes and you should see a result.

 In addition the result is also saved as a .txt file in the following format